Gobag: Education

 Janardandih High School is a Bengali-medium coeducational institution established in 1950.
 It has facilities for teaching from class V to class XII.
 It has a library with 6,500 books.

 Gobag Junior High School is a Bengali-medium girls only institution established in 2011.
 It has facilities for teaching from class V to class VIII.

 Ramkanali Purushottam Vidyapith is an English-medium coeducation institution.
 It was established in 2006 by Dr. Chittaranjan Chowdhuri, as per the ideals of Sri Sri Thakur Anukul Chandra.
 It has facilities for teaching from pre-nursery to class XII.
 It has a boys hostel.

 Culture

 Garh Panchkot is a ruined 16th century fort/ palace of the Panchkot Raj at the foot of the Panchet Hill.

 Achkoda, located in this block, showcases aatchala-style temples with terracotta work on the walls.
-It “seems to be at least five centuries old.
-Its panels are smaller in size and some of them depict tribal life.”
+One of these temples is dedicated to Raghunath and it was constructed by the local landlord of the area.
+Other temples are mortuary temples of Vaishnava sadhaks.